hzulmez/basicactions/README.md

 For example, "Show my contacts" displays a list of contacts synced to a user's Google Account.
 "Open my contacts" tries to find an app named "Contacts" and launch that app.

-Note: The Google Assistant makes a distinction between the command "Show" and the command "Open."
-The command "Show" displays information on the screen, within the Google Assistant interface when possible.
-The command "Open" searches for an app and launches the app if found.

-For example, "Show my contacts" displays a list of contacts synced to a user's Google Account.
-"Open my contacts" tries to find an app named "Contacts" and launch that app.

 ## Examples

 ### Take a picture